-SME clients often contact me and are panicking about the deadline for a tender only for me to discover that it is in fact a PQQ.
+SME clients often contact us and are panicking about the deadline for a tender only for us to discover that it is in fact a PQQ - the first stage in the bidding process.

 Tenders are more about explaining how you are going to deliver the project and why the client should select you.